-3.1.1 Enterprise Bean provider
+3.1.1 Enterprise bean provider

-An enterprise Bean provider is typically an application domain expert.
-An enterprise Bean provider develops reusable components called enterprise Beans.
-An enterprise Bean implements a business task, or a business entity.
+An enterprise bean provider is typically an application domain expert.
+An enterprise bean provider develops reusable components called enterprise beans.
+An enterprise bean implements a business task, or a business entity.

-An enterprise Bean provider is not an expert at system-level programming.
-Therefore, an enterprise Bean provider usually does not program transactions, concurrency, security, distribution and other services into the enterprise Beans.
-An enterprise Bean provider relies on an EJB container provider for these services.
+An enterprise bean provider is not an expert at system-level programming.
+Therefore, an enterprise bean provider usually does not program transactions, concurrency, security, distribution and other services into the enterprise beans.
+An enterprise bean provider relies on an EJB container provider for these services.

-The output of an enterprise Bean provider is an ejb-jar file that contains enterprise Beans.
-Each Bean includes its classes for the Java programming language, its remote and home interfaces, its deployment descriptor, and its environment properties.
-The enterprise Beans must conform to the Enterprise JavaBeans component contract to ensure that they can be installed into any compliant EJB container.
+The output of an enterprise bean provider is an ejb-jar file that contains enterprise beans.
+Each bean includes its Java classes, its remote and home interfaces, its deployment descriptor, and its environment properties.
+The enterprise beans must conform to the Enterprise JavaBeans component contract to ensure that they can be installed into any compliant EJB container.